-'''

-The Department of Theatre offers the following major:
+The Department of Theatre offers the following major: Theatre (B.A.)
+Emphases: Acting Directing Technical Production and Design Interdisciplinary Arts Management (B.A.)
+(See Interdisciplinary Majors and Minors) Emphasis: Theatre

-Theatre (B.A.)

-Emphases:

-Acting

-Directing

-Technical Production and Design

-Interdisciplinary Arts Management (B.A.)

-Emphasis:
+The Department of Theatre offers the following minors: Dance

 Theatre

-'''

-The Department of Theatre offers the following minor: Theatre